 Where the head of the music service and the LAMP writer are the same person, it is important to show transparency between the strategic and brokerage/commissioning functions that the LAMP may support and the delivery function of the music service.
-Other people may be able to contribute to the drafting of the LAMP.

-As well as being members of a LAMP stakeholder group in their own right, publicly funded organisations may agree to be representatives for other interested parties within the sector.
+6. As well as being members of a LAMP stakeholder group in their own right, publicly funded organisations may agree to be representatives for other interested parties within the sector.

-Those organisations operating on a regional or national basis should be able to contribute to the writing of a LAMP in the area in which they carry out most of their work and should be able to access the LAMP stakeholder group in other areas to ensure their local input forms a coherent part of the LAMP.
+- 7. Those organisations operating on a regional or national basis should be able to contribute to the writing of a LAMP in the area in which they carry out most of their work and should be able to access the LAMP stakeholder group in other areas to ensure their local input forms a coherent part of the LAMP. - 8.
 Above all LAMPs, and the processes associated with them, need to be public and transparent.
 By publishing information on a website, together with information regarding how to get involved, all those who wish to make a contribution to the music education provision in an area will be able to do so in the most efficient and effective manner ensuring maximum accountability and relevance to local priorities.